- Location: In Colmar in eastern France

 Musee d’Unterlinden or Unterlinden Museum has an enviable collection of artwork from 15th to 18th centuries, well-preserved and methodically displayed.
 Housed in the former ‘Dominican Convent of the Unterlinden’, this museum in Colmar in France, in addition to preserving historic art, also maintains a modern art gallery.
 A visit to this informative and interesting museum would enrich you about the development of art over eight centuries in France.
 Unterlinden Museum also organizes guided tours, concerts, plays, and conferences throughout the year.

-Unterlinden is thus named since the convent in which this museum is houses was under a linden tree.
-Begin your visit of this Colmar Museum from 'The Cloister', the gallery of art collections from 15th to the 18th centuries.
-'Issenheim Altar', dating back to the beginning of the 14th century, is the most remarkable exhibit in the 'cloister'.
+Unterlinden is thus named since the convent in which this museum is housed were under a linden tree.
+Begin your visit to this Colmar Museum from ‘The Cloister’, the gallery of art collections from 15th to the 18th centuries.
+‘Issenheim Altar’, dating back to the beginning of the 14th century, is the most remarkable exhibit in the ‘cloister’.
 The inimitable Gothic architecture of the Cloister influenced all monastic constructions in the Upper Rhine region of France.
 As in all Benedictine constructions, the Cloister formed the center of the entire structure.
 The chapel with vaulted nave, four bays, and seven vaulted bays for the choir is topped by a polygonal apse.
 The cloister served as a place of prayer and meditation.

-The Modern Art Gallery includes paintings of Bazaine, Dubuffet, Picasso, Monet, Rouault, Soulages, D' elaunay, and Renoir.
+The Modern Art Gallery includes paintings of Bazaine, Dubuffet, Picasso, Monet, Rouault, Soulages, D’ Delaunay, and Renoir.
 Among the artists of the mid 20th century, collection of Bissiere, Geer and Bram van Velde, Magnelli Helion, and Fautrier are outstanding.